greenelab/ccc/README.md

 Then open your browser and navigate to http://127.0.0.1:8893/.
 With the Jupyter interface, you should open the folder `nbs/`, and then open and run the notebooks in order.
 For example, you must start with all notebooks in `05_preprocessing` first (run them in order too), then `10_compute_correlations`, etc.
+All data and results will be saved in folder `DATA_FOLDER`, and the code that you change will be saved in your computer under folder `CODE_FOLDER`.
 And that's it, you should be able to run all the analyses within your browser.

 ### Setup of a full environment